How to tell if your turbo is blown

 Is my turbo blown?

-The symptoms of a damaged or failing turbo are:
+Some of the common symptoms of a damaged or failing turbo include:

 • Loss of power